Standard Terms For The Supply Of Goods And/Or Services

 3.2 Quotations are open for acceptance by the Customer in writing within thirty (30) days (or such longer time as may be specified therein) after the date of the Quotation.

-representation given by the Company to the Customer shall form part of these Standard Terms or be construed as a representation inducing the Contract unless agreed by the Parties in writing.
+3.3 No statement, recommendation, figure, advice, formula, specification, illustration, diagram, price list, dimension, weight, performance estimate, drawing or any other representation given by the Company to the Customer shall form part of these Standard Terms or be construed as a representation inducing the Contract unless agreed by the Parties in writing.

 3.4 Any termination or expiry of these Standard Terms shall not result in the termination of any order of Goods currently in force, except to the extent that such orders are terminated pursuant to these Standard Terms or to the extent that these Standard Terms provide otherwise.
 The termination or expiry of one order by the Customer shall not result in the termination of any other orders currently in force and made by such Customer, except to the extent that such orders are terminated pursuant to these Standard Terms.

-3.5 Any purchase order terms provided by the Customer are invalid and hereby rejected.
-Acceptance of a purchase order or accepted Quotation by the Company shall not constitute acceptance of such Customer-stipulated terms provided on a purchase order from the Customer and/or any other communication medium from the
+3.5 Any purchase order terms provided by the Customer are hereby rejected as invalid.
+Acceptance of a purchase order or accepted Quotation by the Company shall not constitute acceptance of such Customer-stipulated terms provided on a purchase order from the Customer and/or any other communication medium from the Customer to the Company.

-4. Order of precedence
+4. Order Of Precedence

 4.2 If Quotations in respect of the same Goods and/or Services conflict, the one agreed by the Parties later in time prevails.

-5. Supply of Goods
+5. Supply Of Goods

-5.2 The Goods and/or Services will be delivered and, where applicable installed, in
+5.2 The Goods and/or Services will be delivered and, where applicable, installed, in accordance with clause 6.

 5.3 Notwithstanding any other term of these Standard Terms, where the Goods and/or Services comprise software, unless otherwise stated: